What is mpz?

 from the omnipackage repositories (openSUSE,

-Debian, Fedora, Ubuntu, RedHat, Mageia) or AUR
+Debian, Fedora, Ubuntu, RedHat, Mageia, Arch,

-GitHub.
-On macOS (experimental), download the
+On macOS, download the

 .dmg from GitHub releases — the

-build is unsigned, so Gatekeeper requires
+build is unsigned, so Gatekeeper blocks it on

-xattr -dr com.apple.quarantine /Applications/mpz.app
+xattr -dr com.apple.quarantine "/Applications/mpz music player.app",

-on first launch.
+first blocked launch.
 Building from source is

 supported on any platform with Qt and a C++